mrchrisster/MiSTer_SAM/README.md

 - Additionally copy the entire `MiSTer_SAM` directory to `/media/fat/Scripts/.MiSTer_SAM` on your MiSTer.
 - Make sure you don't forget about adding the `.` in front of the MiSTer_SAM directory

+## Usage
+Simply wait at the main MiSTer menu for 5 minutes without touching the mouse, keyboard, or controller and SAM will start.

+Don't want to wait?
+You can start SAM instantly with the `MiSTer_SAM_now.sh` script in your MiSTer's Scripts folder!
+Just be sure to run `MiSTer_SAM_on.sh` at least once.

 ## Updates
 `MiSTer_SAM_on.sh` is not only enabling the script on your MiSTer but is also updating all your files to the latest release.
 It will overwrite all MiSTer_SAM files except your `MiSTer_SAM.ini`.